publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch36/m__us_usc_t33_s2201.md

 >         “(4)  __Cost share__  __.—__

->         Nothing in this subsection affects the cost-sharing requirement applicable on the day before the date of enactment of this Act \[June 10, 2014\] to a project carried out under this subsection.
+>         Nothing in this subsection affects the cost-sharing requirement applicable on the day before the date of enactment of this Act to a project carried out under this subsection.

 >         “(5) __Report.—__